‘…all of our expectations were exceeded. The food, accommodations, transfers and enroute support were outstanding.’

 Now you have the choice of exploring the cosmopolitan town of Cortina or, should you wish to push yourself further, there is always the option of continuing on past the hotel and up to the summit of Passo Falzarego (2105m).
 You’ve already done the first 5km, so why not?

 Classic Route: Passo di Cimabanche + Passo Tre Croci (50km, 1050m ascent)

 Challenge Route: Passo di Cimabanche + Rifugio Aronzo + Passo Tre Croci + Passo Falzarego (87km, 2310m ascent)

 Day 2: The Classic duo - Passo di Giau & Passo de Campolongo

-Today epitomises all that is beautiful about the Dolomites: towering peaks, lush meadows and big views.
-You conquer the mighty Passo di Giau (2237m) from the North today, one of THE classic climbs that the Dolomites has to offer.
+Today is all about towering peaks, lush meadows and big views.
+You conquer the mighty Passo di Giau (2237m) from the North, one of THE classic climbs of the area.
 Apart from a (very) short section of downhill half way up, it is relatively gruelling!

-From the top you descend to the hamlet of Caprile from where you have the option(!) of deviating onto a testing yet rewarding loop that takes in the somewhat savage gradients of the Passo Fedaia (2057m) from the East, and then on to the somewhat kinder Passo Pordoi (2239m) with its 27, yes, 27 switchbacks!
+From the top, descend to Caprile and choose whether to deviate onto a testing, yet rewarding, loop that takes in the somewhat savage gradients of the Passo Fedaia (2057m) from the East, and then on to the somewhat kinder Passo Pordoi (2239m) with its 27, yes, 27, switchbacks!

-A slightly less testing option would be to keep right and meander uphill against the flow of the river on the Classic route up to and over the Passo de Campolongo (1873m) from the South.
+A slightly less challenging option would be to meander uphill on the Classic route, up to and over the Passo de Campolongo (1873m) from the South.
 Regardless of your choice, La Villa is a great place to enjoy the atmosphere of the Dolomites and we stay here for two nights.